gaelreyrol/koreader-nix/ReadMe.md

 #### Versions

-You can check the file [default.nix](installers/kobo.nix) to see what versions are installed.
+You can check the source file [kobo.nix](installers/kobo.nix) to see what versions are installed.
 Feel free to submit a pull request if new versions are available.